Heart Valve Diseases

 - Bicuspid aortic valve.
 With this birth defect, the aortic valve has only 2 leaflets instead of 3.
 It's more likely to narrow over time.
 If the valve becomes narrowed, it is harder for the blood to flow through.
 Often the aortic valve may also develop regurgitation in addition to stenosis.
 Symptoms often don’t appear until the adult years.

 - Mitral valve prolapse.
 With this defect, the mitral valve leaflets bulge and don’t close correctly during the contraction of the heart.
 This may lead to a lot of regurgitation over time.

 - Mitral valve stenosis.
 With this problem, the mitral valve opening is narrowed.
-It is often caused by a past history of rheumatic fever.
+It's often caused by a history of rheumatic fever.
 It increases resistance to blood flow from the left atrium to the left ventricle.

 - Aortic valve stenosis.
 This valve disease occurs mainly in older adults.
 It causes the aortic valve opening to narrow.
 This increases resistance to blood flow from the left ventricle to the aorta.

 - Pulmonary stenosis.
 With this valve disease, the pulmonary valve does not open enough.
 This forces the right ventricle to pump harder and enlarge.
 This is often a condition that is present at birth (congenital).

 What causes heart valve disease?